simvue-io/docs/docs/examples/moose.md

 !!! further-docs "Further Documentation"

-    The method of tracking log and results files using Simvue which is demonstrated here is introducted in more detail in the second tutorial - [see here for a step by step guide on using Simvue with MOOSE](/tutorial_advanced/introduction)
+    The method of tracking log and results files using Simvue which is demonstrated here is introducted in more detail in the second tutorial - [^^see here for a step by step guide on using Simvue with MOOSE^^](/tutorial_advanced/introduction)

 Firstly we will create our MOOSE input file, which in our case uses the mesh for a coffee cup stored in the file `cup.e`, and defines the heat conduction kernels and functions to use to simulate the flow of heat through the cup.
 We define the boundary conditions for the system, eg the background temperature and the maximum temperature inside the mug, as well as some properties about the material such as the thermal conductivity and heat capacity.
 The log is sent to a file for storage, and results of the minimum, maximum and average temperature of the handle are stored in a CSV file after each time step.